This Party’s Over: The End of the Fiesta

 If you live in the United States, you’re already in a tight squeeze to find a brand-new Ford Fiesta ST. With the car being discontinued after the 2019 model year, enthusiasts may have to turn to the used market if they want to find the feisty runabout racer.
 At the time of this article’s publication, there are still a fair number of options out there, and you just might be able to get a good price as dealers push them off the lots...but they aren’t going to be around much longer.
 This is a result of Ford ending U.S. sales of all small cars excluding the Mustang; the Focus, Fusion, C-Max, and Taurus have also been axed.

 Those that live across the pond in the U.K. and other European countries were graced with a redesigned Focus and Fiesta for 2018.
-The Fiesta ST has been around since launch, and there’s a new 2019 Focus ST using the 2.3 liter EcoBoost engine coming in the summer of 2019.
-It’s possible that other non-U.S. countries around the globe may soon see these models, including Australia, who is slated for the Fiesta ST but saw the launch delayed until late 2019.
+The Fiesta ST has been around since launch, and there’s a new 2019 Focus ST using the 2.3 liter EcoBoost engine that launched in the summer of 2019.
+It’s possible that other non-U.S. countries around the globe may soon see these models, including Australia, who is slated for the Fiesta ST and Focus ST in June 2020 after a series of delays.

 Stateside, the Focus is already toast and we’re getting just one more year of the Fiesta, for model year 2019.
 So what is the Ford Fiesta ST-line?
 Is it a heroic, final send-off to the track-eating go-kart that is so beloved by enthusiasts, or an all-show, no-go attempt to clear out the old ST body and trim parts bins with some slick marketing?

 Unfortunately, the barometer is pointing much more towards the latter.